leifb/SoundDeviceTray/README.md

 ## Dependencies
-In order to uses this, you will need `Visual C++ Redistributable for Visual Studio 2015`.
+In order to use this, you will need `Visual C++ Redistributable for Visual Studio 2015`.
 You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 ## Create the exe yourself
 In order to compile, you will need the `EndPointController.exe` and the `Audio.EndPoint.Controller.dll` in the script file directory.